-Property Crimes for the past 24 hours are as follows:
+Property Crimes over the last 24 hours in the NEAC are as follows:

-As always, if there are any questions, please feel free to contact us at the NE Area Command substation.
+As always, if you have any questions or concerns, please contact us at the NE Area Command substation.
 Thank you!